 Under the 2007 Directors' Deferred Compensation Plan, an unfunded deferred compensation arrangement, the non-employee directors of First Merchants may elect to defer until a future date all or a portion of the cash fees, the fees payable in shares of restricted stock, or both, that are payable to them for their services as directors.
 An account is maintained for each participant in the Plan, to which deferred fees and earnings are credited quarterly.
-The earnings on cash fees are determined on the basis of an interest rate equal to the greater of the Fed Funds Rate or the five-year Treasury Interest Rate as of the first business day of the quarter, but not to exceed 120% of the Applicable Long Term Federal Rate for monthly compounding.
+The earnings on cash fees are determined on the basis of an interest rate equal to the first business day of the quarter, but not to exceed 120% of the Applicable Long Term Federal Rate for monthly compounding.
 The earnings on fees payable in shares of restricted stock are determined on the basis of the dividends paid on an equivalent number of shares of First Merchants common stock for the period of time the stock fees are deferred.
 First Merchants has established a "rabbi trust," to which it contributes to provide itself with a source of funds to assist in meeting its liabilities under the Plan; however, First Merchants' obligations under the Plan remain an unsecured, unfunded promise to pay benefits to the participants in accordance with the Plan's provisions.
-Thomas B. Clark and Terry L. Walker were the only two directors who participated in the Directors' Deferred Compensation Plan during 2008.
+Thomas B. Clark and Terry L. Walker were the only two directors who participated in the Directord' Deferred Compensation Plan during 2008.
 They each deferred all of the fees payable to them in cash and the fees payable to them in shares of restricted stock.